 2. Pen Displays (Screen Tablets)

-Pen displays are a significant step up in terms of intuitiveness and price.
-These devices feature a built-in screen that you draw directly onto with a stylus, creating a seamless and natural drawing experience that closely mimics traditional art.
+Pen displays represent a significant upgrade in terms of intuitiveness and price.
+These devices incorporate a built-in screen that users draw directly onto with a stylus, providing a seamless and natural drawing experience that closely mimics traditional art.

 How They Work

 A pen display functions as a second monitor for your computer that you can draw on.
-You connect it to your PC or Mac, and it mirrors or extends your desktop.
-The ability to see the lines appear directly under your pen tip eliminates the hand-eye coordination challenge of non-screen tablets.
+It connects to a PC or Mac and can either mirror or extend the desktop.
+The ability to see lines appear directly under the pen tip eliminates the hand-eye coordination challenge associated with non-screen tablets.

-“Moving to a pen display was a game-changer for my workflow,” says Sarah Jenkins, a freelance illustrator.
+“Moving to a pen display was a major upgrade for my workflow,” says Sarah Jenkins, a freelance illustrator.
 “The direct connection between my hand and the image allowed me to work faster and with greater confidence, especially on detailed line art.”

 Pros: